 • Project management dashboards provide real-time reports for the project’s status.

-• Decision making is very important for a project.
-Project management dashboards improve decision making within the project team.
+• Decision-making is very important for a project.
+PM Dashboards improve decision-making within the project team.

 • Improved collaboration within the project team minimizes delays and keeps the project on budget.